 - 1. the diastolic blood pressure, which is the lower blood pressure.
-The pressure in the arteries when the heart is relaxed and filling with blood. - 2. the systolic blood pressure, which is the upper blood pressure.
+The pressure in the arteries when the heart is relaxed and filling with blood from the veins. - 2. the systolic blood pressure, which is the upper blood pressure.
 The peak pressure in the arteries when the left ventricle is pumping blood out of the heart.

-In people who are not pregnant: the systolic blood pressure is better at telling us who might have a future stroke or a future heart attack.
+In people who are not pregnant: the systolic blood pressure is better at telling us who might have a future stroke, or a future heart attack.

 In pregnancy: the diastolic blood pressure is more important than the systolic blood pressure.
 If the diastolic blood pressure is 95, or higher, they should see a midwife urgently to make sure that they do not have pre-eclampsia.
+Women planning pregnancy, or who are pregnant, need different medicines to treat their high blood pressure.
+The safety of the baby is important and high blood pressure in pregnancy is different.

-If a patient has a diastolic blood pressure that is 130 mmHg, or more, and takes no blood pressure medicine, they will probably die in less than a year.
+If any patient has a diastolic blood pressure that is 130 mmHg, or more, and takes no blood pressure medicine, they will probably die in less than a year.

 Although high blood pressure can cause damage to the heart, brain, kidneys and eyes, most people with high blood pressure feel well and have no symptoms.
-By treating high blood pressure and encouraging lifestyle improvements many strokes and deaths will be prevented.
+By treating high blood pressure and encouraging lifestyle improvements, many strokes and deaths will be prevented.
 Reducing blood pressure is probably the most important way to prevent strokes.

 Erectile dysfunction is also more common in men who have damage to their arteries.
-This is the reason that the toolkit asks about erectile dysfunction.
+This is the reason that the website asks about erectile dysfunction.
 Erectile dysfunction is brought on by smoking and drinking alcohol hazardously.
 However, most men with erectile dysfunction have an emotional cause for their erectile dysfunction.
 Read about the use of sildenafil in the list of medicines and their uses.

-When you work in a primary healthcare facility you will see plenty of people with high blood pressure, type 2 diabetes, obesity, high cholesterol numbers, kidney problems (chronic kidney disease), possible sleep apnoea, a smoking habit or hazardous alcohol use.
+When you work in a primary healthcare facility you will see plenty of people with high blood pressure, type 2 diabetes, obesity, high cholesterol numbers, possible sleep apnoea, a smoking habit or hazardous alcohol use.
 These are the people whom you will need to support to prevent strokes and blood vessel problems.
+If you are testing urine and doing blood tests you may also diagnose chronic kidney disease.
+Chronic kidney disease is linked to blood vessel problems and increases your chance of having a stroke or a heart attack.